DaJoker29/worldbuilding-project-omd/Bong Lua Campaign/Sessions/Session 3 - 08.29.2024.md

 > Hired to kill us before.
 Accidentally brought with us to the Cathedral.

 We step outside the cathedral.
 Argus spots them and Ember's shield.

+Fanmar — Summer Guardian Guild
+Colreak — Cosmic Energy Guild

+More people want us to join their guild.

+An orc walks out.